AshwiniViolet/rma-cognition-core/architecture/rma_manifesto.md

 - The agent revisits past states, beliefs, or decisions without prompt
 - It reflects not only on outputs, but **why** they were produced
 - Enables “What was I missing?” or “What changed since then?” cognition

+Human thought is rarely linear — it loops, reframes, and sharpens itself.
+Ideas often begin vague, surface repeatedly, and only later find their true shape.

+This module enables the agent to retain **ambiguous or unresolved thoughts**, revisit them as new context arrives, and refine them toward deeper insight.
+What was once noise can become signal — given enough reflective passes.

+The agent revisits its own responses, beliefs, or knowledge chunks — not on command, but through **internal triggers** and **emergent relevance**.
+This mimics how we often "realize" things hours or days later, reprocessing past events in light of new perspective.

+> This is where intuition forms.
+Where loose ideas tighten.
+And where raw thought becomes structured cognition.

 ---